MacDada/RemoteTemperatureMonitor/readme.md

   https://github.com/4refr0nt/luatool
 * use `master` version of flash, when new version is published (~ december 2016)
 * multiple thermometers
-    * solder second thermometer to nodemcu
+    * solder a third thermometer to nodemcu
     * update `thermometer.lua` to handle multiple thermometers
     * update Fritzing project
 * ~~decide if to use parasite mode for ds18b20~~ yep, parasite